mvpratt/fundhub/README.md

 * the deadline, i.e. the time before which the amount has to be raised
 * Please also implement the following functions:

-`fund([parameters])` - This is the function called when the FundingHub receives a contribution.
+`fund()` - This is the function called when the FundingHub receives a contribution.
 The function must keep track of each contributor and the individual amounts contributed.
 If the contribution was sent after the deadline of the project passed, or the full amount has been reached, the function must return the value to the originator of the transaction and, left to your own decision, call none or one of the two other functions.
-If the full funding amount has been reached, the function must either call payout() or make it possible to do so.
-If the deadline has passed without the funding goal being reached, the function must either call refund() or make it possible to do so.
+If the full funding amount has been reached, the function must either call `payout()` or make it possible to do so.
+If the deadline has passed without the funding goal being reached, the function must either call `refund()` or make it possible to do so.

-`payout([parameters])` - This is the function that sends all funds received in the contract to the owner of the project.
+`payout()` - This is the function that sends all funds received in the contract to the owner of the project.

-`refund([parameters])` - This function sends part or all individual contributions back to the respective contributors, or lets all contributors retrieve their contributions.
+`refund()` - This function sends part or all individual contributions back to the respective contributors, or lets all contributors retrieve their contributions.

 ## INTERFACE